-S.2.1.
-Vapor Elimination.

-(a) A device shall be equipped with an effective automatic means to prevent the passage of vapor through the meter.

-(b) Vent lines from the vapor eliminator shall be made of appropriate non-collapsible material.

-S.2.2.
-Reverse Flow Measurement. - Effective means, automatic in operation, shall be installed to prevent reverse flow measurement.

-S.2.3.
-Maintenance of Liquid State. - A device shall be so designed that the product being measured will remain in a liquid state during passage through the device.

-S.2.4.
-Automatic Temperature or Density Compensation. - A volumetric device shall be equipped with automatic means for adjusting the indication and recorded representation of the measured quantity of the product to indicate or record the quantity of the product measured in terms of pounds.
+- S.2.1.
+Air/Vapor Elimination.
+A measuring system shall be equipped with an effective air/vapor eliminator or other automatic means to prevent the passage of air/vapor through the meter.
+Vent lines from the air/vapor eliminator shall be made of appropriate non-collapsible material.
+(Also see Section T. Tolerances.)
+(Amended 2016 and 2018) - S.2.2.
+Reverse Flow Measurement.
+Effective means, automatic in operation, shall be installed to prevent reverse flow measurement. - S.2.3.
+Maintenance of Liquid State.
+A device shall be so designed that the product being measured will remain in a liquid state during passage through the device. - S.2.4.
+Automatic Temperature or Density Compensation.
+A volumetric device shall be equipped with automatic means for adjusting the indication and recorded representation of the measured quantity of the product to indicate or record the quantity of the product measured in terms of pounds. - S.2.5.
+Provision for Sealing.
+For devices and systems in which the configuration or calibration parameters can be changed by use of a removable digital storage device, security shall be provided for those parameters as specified in G-S.8.2.
+Devices and Systems Adjusted Using Removable Digital Storage Devices.
+For parameters adjusted using other means, the following applies.

-S.2.5.
-Provision for Sealing. - Adequate provision shall be made for an approved means of security (e.g., data change audit trail) or for physically applying a security seal in such a manner that requires the security seal to be broken before an adjustment or interchange may be made of:
+Adequate provision shall be made for an approved means of security (e.g., data change audit trail) or for physically applying a security seal in such a manner that requires the security seal to be broken before an adjustment or interchange can be made of: